GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Attestor Project
-We will base our setup in [this](https://cloud.google.com/binary-authorization/docs/multi-project-setup-cli) document but will use just one project to hold the attestor, attestations and keys in Cloud KMS so we will provide the instructions here that are a little bit different from the referred link.
+Setup should be based in [this](https://cloud.google.com/binary-authorization/docs/multi-project-setup-cli) document but only one project will be used to hold the attestor, attestations and keys in Cloud KMS so instructions will be provided as they are a little bit different from the referred link.

-So, let's do it, assuming your gcloud is already authenticated, create the following environment vars:
+Assuming `gcloud` is already authenticated, create the following environment vars:

     ATTESTOR_PROJECT_ID=<ATTESTOR PROJECT ID>
     ATTESTOR_PROJECT_NUMBER=$(gcloud projects describe "${ATTESTOR_PROJECT_ID}" --format="value(projectNumber)")
     ATTESTOR_SERVICE_ACCOUNT="service-${ATTESTOR_PROJECT_NUMBER}@gcp-sa-binaryauthorization.iam.gserviceaccount.com"

-Now run the following commands:
+Now, run the following commands:

     gcloud config set project ${ATTESTOR_PROJECT_ID}
     gcloud services --project=${ATTESTOR_PROJECT_ID} \